CaoYang1789/OnceNAS-Test/README.md

 ## 3. Evaluating OnceNAS Architectures

 OnceNAS provides an API that allows for loading architecture data and performing architecture evaluations.
-You used the `DartsBenchAPI` from `api_darts.py` to load the dataset and define the architecture.
-The codes are shown in `run_once_search.py`.
+You used the `DartsBenchAPI` from `api_darts.py` to load the dataset and define the architecture. eg `run_once_search.py`.
 ```python
 from api_darts import DartsBenchAPI as API